Unipotent Ideals and Harish-Chandra Bimodules: Outline of monograph

-One of the most interesting questions which arises from this paper is whether our notion of `unipotent' can be meaningfully extended to all real reductive Lie groups.
+One of the most intriguing questions which arises from the results in this monograph is whether our notion of `unipotent' can be meaningfully extended to all real reductive Lie groups.
 We discuss this question briefly in Section \ref{subsec:realgroups}.
 One can naively extend our definition to representations of a (non-complex) Lie group by requiring that the annihilator of the underlying $(\fg,K)$-module is a unipotent ideal.
 Some very simple examples show that this naive definition is flawed---many of the representations in question are non-unitary.
-Remarkably, this issue seems to vanish if $\widetilde{\OO}=\OO$ is an orbit with $\codim(\partial \OO, \overline{\OO}) \geq 4$ (for example, if $\OO$ is birationally rigid).
+Remarkably, this issue seems to vanish if $\widetilde{\OO}=\OO$ is birationally rigid.

-In Sections \ref{sec:nilpquant}-\ref{sec:unipbimod}, we endeavor to establish some additional key properties of unipotent ideals and bimodules.
-Unlike the results in Section \ref{sec:unipotent}, these require a detailed understanding of the infinitesimal characters of unipotent ideals.
+In Chapters \ref{sec:nilpquant}-\ref{sec:unipbimod}, we establish some additional key properties of unipotent ideals and bimodules.
+Unlike the results in Chapter \ref{sec:unipotent}, these require a detailed understanding of the infinitesimal characters of unipotent ideals.
 This turns out to be a rather delicate matter.
-In Sections \ref{sec:nilpquant} and \ref{sec:centralchars} we present an algorithm for computing the infinitesimal character $\gamma_0(\widetilde{\OO})$ of the unipotent ideal attached to an arbitrary nilpotent cover.
-The main formula is stated in Section \ref{sec:centralchars}: for each nilpotent cover $\widetilde{\OO}$, there is a Levi subgroup $L \subset G$ and a rigid $L$-orbit $\OO_L$ such that
+In Chapters \ref{sec:nilpquant} and \ref{sec:centralchars} we present an algorithm for computing the infinitesimal character $\gamma_0(\widetilde{\OO})$ of the unipotent ideal attached to an arbitrary nilpotent cover.
+The main formula is stated in Chapter \ref{sec:centralchars}: for each nilpotent cover $\widetilde{\OO}$, there is a Levi subgroup $L \subset G$ and a rigid $L$-orbit $\OO_L$ such that

-where $\delta$ is a small `shift' related to the quantization parameter constructed in Section \ref{sec:canonical}.
+where $\delta$ is a small `shift' related to the quantization parameter constructed in Chapter \ref{sec:canonical}.
 Thus, the computation of $\gamma_0(\widetilde{\OO})$ is a two-step process: first, compute the infinitesimal character attached to the rigid nilpotent orbit $\OO_L$, and then compute the element $\delta$.
 For the first step, we appeal to known results of McGovern (for $\fg$ a classical Lie algebra) and Premet (for $\fg$ exceptional).
-There are six orbits in exceptional types which are not handled by Premet (we handle these orbit separately in Appendix \ref{SS_m_sing}---they are the most difficult cases).
+There are six ``bad'' orbits in exceptional types which are not handled by Premet (we handle these orbit separately in Appendix \ref{SS_m_sing}---they are the most difficult cases).
 On the other hand, computing the element $\delta$ requires a fairly detailed analysis of the birational geometry of $\widetilde{\OO}$.
-The required machinery is developed in Section \ref{sec:nilpquant}.
+The required machinery is developed in Chapter \ref{sec:nilpquant}.

 Using our computation of unipotent infinitesimal characters, we prove in Section \ref{subsec:maximality} that all unipotent ideals for linear classical groups are maximal.
 The argument relies on some rather tedious combinatorics, which is relegated to Appendix \ref{sec:maximality}.